Functional Specializations

 Consisting of cutting-edge courses in lean systems, six-sigma methodologies, business re-engineering process improvement approaches, project management, strategic sourcing, logistics and distribution, and supply chain modeling and optimization, the program focuses on not just learning but applying these skills through a capstone consulting project course.
 Student teams tackle a “live” operations, business process or supply chain improvement project with an actual organization, thus preparing them for Six-Sigma Green Belt certifications.
 The capstone course class can potentially lead to a Six Sigma Green Belt certification.

-Candidates pursuing this functional specialization and aspiring to earn the Six Sigma Green Belt Certification are required to complete five courses (15 credit hours) beyond the core requirements; four of these courses are required and one may be chosen from the list of provided electives.
+Candidates pursuing this functional specialization and aspiring to earn the Six Sigma Green Belt Certification are required to complete four courses (12 credit hours) beyond the core requirements; two of these courses are required and two may be chosen from the list of provided electives.

 Global Supply Chain and Operations Management functional specialization